Flash Floods: How to Survive If One Strikes

 How to Survive a Flood

 Flooding is the most common natural disaster in the United States.
 In 2022, the nation saw 19 major flood events and 103 people lost their lives.
 In 2021, flash flooding and river floods killed 146 people.
 So far in 2023, at least 32 people have died.
-If you live in a flood-susceptible area, here are some flood safety tips you need to know.
+If you live in a flood-susceptible area, Here are some tips on how to survive a flood.

 Make Preparations